TamerTas/kubernetes/docs/proposals/config_data.md

 ### Advantages

-* Reusable across different components.
 * Easy distribution through the API server.
+* Provides configuration data in a consumer-agnostic manner.
 * Persistent configuration information through API versioning.
 * Ability to use ``Kubernetes`` authentication and security policies with configuration objects.
-* By leveraging the power of ``/watch`` API along with the new resource, we can change component configurations dynamically.
+* By leveraging the power of ``/watch`` API or watching the volume, container processes can implement responsiveness to configuration changes.
-* Layer of abstraction that gets rid of the global state currently used for command-line flags and environment variables.

 ## API Resource